kaievns/the-log/posts/lead/on-culture-and-belonging.md

 should be.

 It is an established fact that software engineering is a creative profession.
-And, the thing to remember about creative efforts is that they don't pay per hour, they pay per a good idea.
+And, the thing to remember about creative efforts is that they don't pay by the hour, they pay per a good idea.
 And for every good idea there might be dozens of those that didn't work.